 Auto mechanics take care of the routine inspection, maintenance, and repair of vehicles.
 In 2022, auto mechanics averaged $49,690 in annual pay (bls.gov).
 As a mechanic, you’ll be performing a variety of duties on the job.
-Between the different makes and models, and among the immense amount of parts cars and trucks have, you’ll always be doing something different.
+Between different makes and models, and their varying components, your job will never be dull or predictable.

-There are times when a vehicle is brought in for repairs where the problem is so obvious.
-Those are easy.
-It’s the vehicles that, for no apparent reason, are not running right.
-This is when you will need to use your diagnostic abilities to get to the root of the problem.
-Ask the car owner what he or she can tell you about the issue, and test drive the car for yourself to see if you can replicate the problem.
-Even then, what’s wrong may not be evident.
-You’ll need to use specialized equipment many times, such as emission analyzers and circuit testers.
-Once the problem is pinpointed, a diagnosis can be made, and you can move forward with repairs.
+At times, a vehicle may be brought in for a repair with an issue that is obvious and easy to diagnose.
+There are instances, however, where vehicles for no apparent reason are just not running correctly.
+These moments require your diagnostic abilities, experience, and knowledge to get to the root of the problem.
+Ask the owner what he or she can tell you about the issue, test drive the car yourself, see if you can replicate the problem.
+You may need to use specialized equipment such as emission analyzers and circuit testers to identify the issue.
+Once the problem is successfully pinpointed, a diagnosis can be made, and you can move forward with repairs.

-Auto mechanics have general repairs they make on an average day — fixes such as old or broken parts, rebuilding engines, replacing the heating or cooling system, and repairing electrical components.
-Customers will bring in their cars for new shocks, transmissions, or radiators.
+Auto mechanics have general repairs they make on an average day — fixes such as replacing old or broken parts, rebuilding engines, replacing heating or cooling systems, and repairing electrical components.
+Customers may also bring cars in for new shocks, transmissions, or radiators.
 No matter the situation, you are their go-to.
 As you gain knowledge and experience, the repairs you conduct will likely become second nature.